EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I read up on styling buttons with css and also navigation link.
 I then did some practice in the editor.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 42
+.
+* Project you are working on - Css: The missing manual.
+* Progress today - Today I read up on animations and transitions and did some practice in the editor.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.